digitharium/seeking-kotlin-dev-openmrs-fhir/readme.md

 ## Data Protection
 All personal data is processed in accordance with the ICRC Rules on Personal Data Protection.
 Please see the [Information Notice](https://github.com/digitharium/seeking-kotlin-dev-openmrs-fhir/blob/main/Information%20Notice%20-%20Processing%20of%20personal%20data%20by%20the%20ICRC%20-%20OpenMRS%20FHIR%20Kotlin%20Developers.md) for further information.

-*"Everyone can, in one way or another, each in their sphere, and according to their strength contribute to some extent to this good work"* - Henri Dunant